Privacy policy for the Blood Service Biobank

 - the health information you have provided to the biobank (information on the

-additional information form collected in connection with the biobank sample), - blood donation event and history data, information about blood group and blood suitability
+additional information form or the biobank health questionnaire form collected in connection with the biobank sample), - blood donation event and history data, information about blood group and blood suitability

 - quality, number, and dates of samples stored in the biobank